-- 13.1 Chief officers are responsible for making arrangements to provide appropriately qualified independent persons to act as interpreters and to provide translations of essential documents for detained suspects who, in accordance with paragraph 3.5(c)(ii), the custody officer has determined require an interpreter. - If the suspect has a hearing or speech impediment, references to 'interpreter' and 'interpretation' in this Code include appropriate assistance necessary to establish effective communication with that person.
-See paragraph 13.1C if the detainee is in Wales. - 13.1A The arrangements must comply with the minimum requirements set out in Directive 2010/64/EU of the European Parliament and of the Council of 20 October 2010 on the right to interpretation and translation in criminal proceedings (see Note 13A).
+- 13.1 Chief officers are responsible for making arrangements (see paragraph 13.1ZA) to provide appropriately qualified independent persons to act as interpreters and to provide translations of essential documents for detained suspects who, in accordance with paragraph 3.5(c)(ii), the custody officer has determined require an interpreter. - If the suspect has a hearing or speech impediment, references to 'interpreter' and 'interpretation' in this Code include appropriate assistance necessary to establish effective communication with that person.
+See paragraph 13.1C if the detainee is in Wales. - 13.1ZA References in paragraph 13.1 above and elsewhere in this Code (see paragraphs 3.12(a), 13.2, 13.3, 13.5, 13.6, 13.9, 13.10A, 13.10D and 13.11 below and in any other Code, to making arrangements for an interpreter to assist a suspect, mean making arrangements for the interpreter to be physically present in the same location as the suspect unless the provisions in paragraph 13.12 below, and Part 1 of Annex L, allow live-link interpretation to be used. - 13.1A The arrangements must comply with the minimum requirements set out in Directive 2010/64/EU of the European Parliament and of the Council of 20 October 2010 on the right to interpretation and translation in criminal proceedings (see Note 13A).
 The provisions of this Code implement the requirements for those to whom this Code applies.
-These requirements include the following: - That the arrangements made and the quality of interpretation and translation provided shall be sufficient to 'safeguard the fairness of the proceedings, in particular by ensuring that suspected or accused persons have knowledge of the cases against them and are

-- able to exercise their right of defence'.
-This term which is used by the Directive means that the suspect must be able to understand their position and be able to communicate effectively with police officers, interviewers, solicitors and appropriate adults as provided for by this and any other Code in the same way as a suspect who can speak and understand English who does not have a hearing or speech impediment and who would not require an interpreter. - The provision of a written translation of all documents considered essential for the person to exercise their right of defence and to 'safeguard the fairness of the proceedings' as described above.
+These requirements include the following: - That the arrangements made and the quality of interpretation and translation provided shall be sufficient to 'safeguard the fairness of the proceedings, in particular by ensuring that suspected or accused persons have knowledge of the cases against them and are able to exercise their right of defence'.
+This term which is used by the Directive means that the suspect must be able to understand their position and be able to communicate effectively with police officers, interviewers, solicitors and appropriate adults as provided for by this and any other Code in the same way as a suspect who can speak and understand English who does not have a hearing or speech impediment and who would not require an interpreter.
+See paragraphs 13.12 to 13.14 and Annex L for application to live-link interpretation - The provision of a written translation of all documents considered essential for the person to exercise their right of defence and to 'safeguard the fairness of the proceedings' as described above.
 For the purposes of this Code, this includes any decision to authorise a person to be detained and details of any offence(s) with which the person has been charged or for which they have been told they may be prosecuted, see Annex K. - Procedures to help determine: - whether a suspect can speak and understand English and needs the assistance of an interpreter (see paragraph 13.1 and Notes 13B and 13C); and - whether another interpreter should be called or another translation should be provided when a suspect complains about the quality of either or both (see paragraphs 13.10A and 13.10C). - 13.1B All reasonable attempts should be made to make the suspect understand that interpretation and translation will be provided at public expense. - 13.1C With regard to persons in Wales, nothing in this or any other Code affects the application of the Welsh Language Schemes produced by police and crime commissioners in Wales in accordance with the Welsh Language Act 1993.
 See paragraphs 3.14 and 13.1.

-(b) Interviewing suspects - foreign languages
+b) Interviewing suspects - foreign languages